sanjay14073/compilexhtml/README.md

 # Compilex

-A simple website built using HTML, CSS, Bootstrap, and Ajax to interact with the backend API from https://api.codex.jaagrav.in.
+A simple website built using HTML, CSS, Bootstrap, and Ajax to interact with the backend API from https://api.codex.jaagrav.in.(A module to the students guide(To be published but free to use))

 ## Description